What's New in Portworx Backup

 Features

-Portworx Backup now provides seamless integration with SUSE Rancher's project based access control.
-Portworx Backup users now can view & access Kubernetes namespaces mapped to their Rancher project(s) based on their LDAP/SAML group membership obtained via popular providers like OpenLDAP or Ping Identity.
-This feature extends your access-control from SUSE Rancher into Portworx Backup, preventing unauthorized or unintended data exposure by enforcing namespace-level filtering based on Rancher's Projects configuration.
+Portworx Backup now provides seamless integration with SUSE Rancher's project-based access control.
+Portworx Backup users can now view and access Kubernetes Namespaces mapped to their Rancher project(s) based on their LDAP/SAML group membership obtained via popular providers like OpenLDAP or Ping Identity.
+This feature extends your access control from SUSE Rancher into Portworx Backup, preventing unauthorized or unintended data exposure by enforcing Namespace-level filtering based on Rancher's Projects configuration.

-Portworx Backup introduces flexible namespace management capabilities that allow scheduled backups to gracefully handle missing namespaces, alongside ability to edit backup schedules to remove or add namespaces.
-Now the system proceeds to perform backup with available namespaces and marks the backup as Partial Success, if it finds some of the specified namespaces missing.
-This feature improves backup resilience even when namespace availability changes and provides greater usability by allowing users to remove or append namespaces to schedule.
+Portworx Backup introduces flexible Namespace management capabilities that allow scheduled backups to gracefully handle missing Namespaces, alongside the ability to edit backup schedules to remove or add Namespaces.
+The system proceeds to perform a backup with the available Namespaces and marks the backup as Partial Success if some of the specified Namespaces are missing.
+This feature improves backup resilience when Namespace availability changes and provides greater usability by allowing users to remove or append Namespaces to the schedule.

 Password customization for internal databases

-Portworx Backup now has easier mechanism based on Kubernetes secrets, to provide and rotate credentials for its internal databases.
-You can also enable optional encryption of the internal-database and specify encryption keys via Kubernetes secret.
-Now making Portworx Backup's security and protection capabilities more usable.
+Portworx Backup now provides an easier mechanism based on Kubernetes Secrets to provide and rotate credentials for its internal databases.
+You can also enable optional encryption of the internal database and specify encryption keys via a Kubernetes Secret, making Portworx Backup's security and protection capabilities more usable.

 mTLS support for Portworx Backup

 Portworx Backup can now run with mTLS when deployed into a customer‑managed service mesh, enabling encrypted, mutually authenticated traffic across Portworx Backup microservices.
-This adds Helm managed integration for Istio and Linkerd, allowing UI access with HTTPs protocal aligning with enterprise security policies thus preventing unauthorized access and man-in-the-middle attacks.
+This adds Helm managed integration for Istio and Linkerd, allowing UI access with HTTPS protocol aligning with enterprise security policies thus preventing unauthorized access and man-in-the-middle attacks.

 Portworx Backup adds batch alerting for schedule operations, aggregating failures from pause, resume, and delete actions across multiple schedules into a single consolidated alert.
 Each alert lists the affected schedule objects with per-object error reasons captured during each update cycle, so you can quickly pinpoint what failed and why.
 Alerts are grouped and continuously updated to reflect the current state — new failures are added and resolved items are removed — reducing email noise while preserving real-time visibility.